-ATLANTA – The U.S. Environmental Protection Agency (EPA) recently awarded a $246,829 grants to Hillsborough County, Florida to support their ongoing program to protect air quality so that it achieves established ambient air standards and protects human health in Hillsborough County.
-The program includes ambient air monitoring and various other activities to reduce or control air pollutants such as ozone, particulate matter, regional haze, sulfur dioxide, carbon monoxide, and mercury.
+ATLANTA – The U.S. Environmental Protection Agency (EPA) is awarding a $246,829 grant to Hillsborough County, Florida.
+The grant is to support its ongoing program to protect air quality.
+Especially to achieve necessary ambient air standards and protects human health in Hillsborough County.
+The program includes ambient air monitoring and other activities to reduce or control air pollutants such as ozone, particulate matter, regional haze, sulfur dioxide, carbon monoxide, and mercury.

 “A fundamental part of EPA’s ‘back-to-basics agenda’ is strengthening our state and local partnerships.
 Grants like this are an example of how we can work together with states and municipalities to make significant investments and progress in cleaning up the air,” said EPA Administrator Scott Pruitt.

 “With heart disease being the leading cause of death in the U.S. and Florida, and as someone who was born with a heart defect, finding ways to lower the risks of heart disease and defects is important to me and especially those I represent,” said U.S. Representative Dennis Ross (FL-15).
 “I am happy to see the EPA, under the leadership of Administrator Pruitt, partnering with Hillsborough County in efforts to lower these risks though air quality solutions that allow local governments to manage important decisions and programs that affect their communities.”